kernelkit/infix/doc/container.md

 this case is limited to a single interface, not *all interfaces* as is the default in the masquerading container bridge setup.

+When a container has multiple host interfaces it can often be useful to have a default route installed.
+This can be added from the host with a `0.0.0.0/0` route on one of the interfaces.
+The following is an example when adding a second VETH pair to the container:

+    admin@example-c0-ff-ee:/config/> edit interface veth1a
+    admin@example-c0-ff-ee:/config/interface/veth1a/> set veth peer veth1b
+    admin@example-c0-ff-ee:/config/interface/veth1a/> set ipv4 address 192.168.1.2 prefix-length 24
+    admin@example-c0-ff-ee:/config/interface/veth1a/> set container-network route 0.0.0.0/0 gateway 192.168.1.1
+    admin@example-c0-ff-ee:/config/interface/veth1a/> show
+    type veth;
+	container-network {
+	  type host;
+	  route 0.0.0.0/0 {
+		gateway 192.168.1.1;
+	  }
+	}
+	veth {
+	  peer veth1b;
+	}
+    admin@example-c0-ff-ee:/config/interface/veth1a/> end
+    admin@example-c0-ff-ee:/config/> set interface veth1b bridge-port bridge br0

+Please note, container network routes require the base interface also have a static IP address set.
+Setting only the route, but no address, means the route is skipped.

+> The LAN bridge (br0) in this example has IP address 192.168.1.1.

 ### Host Networking